palantir/tslint/README.md

     outputting it to stdout or the file passed in --out.
 The core formatters are prose (human readable), json (machine readable) and verbose. prose is the default if this option is not used.
-    Other built-in options include pmd, msbuild, and checkstyle.
+    Other built-in options include pmd, msbuild, checkstyle, and vso.
     Additonal formatters can be added and used if the --formatters-dir option is set.

 --test:
     Runs tslint on the specified directory and checks if tslint's output matches